 - Be prepared to spend approximately 30 to 45 minutes from the time you arrive at the clinic to the time you leave

 - When you arrive, you will register at the check-in station

 - Wear your mask, clean/sanitize your hands and practice physical distancing from others (at least two metres) while at the clinic

 - You and your support person (if required) will move through a coordinated flow process at the clinic, which may require a fair amount of walking

 - Staff will be located throughout the clinic to help direct you where to go.
 If you require an accommodation, just ask one of the friendly staff

-- You will be required to wait 15 minutes (30 minutes for those with a history of severe allergies) after getting your vaccine to ensure you are feeling well.
+- You will be required to wait for a recovery period (up to 30 minutes for those with a history of severe allergies) after getting your vaccine to ensure you are feeling well.
 Notify clinic staff right away if you feel unwell while waiting

 - You will be provided with an email record of your COVID-19 immunization

 5. After your vaccine